 What We Don’t Love: Small size means it can only cook for small groups

 For apartment dwellers or those cooking for just one or two people, there may not be the need to get a show-stopping grill.
 Enter the tabletop gas grill.
-I love this Cuisinart version for many reasons: It comes assembled out of the box, turns on with the turn of a knob, and never needs matches.
-Plus, for its size, it packs a serious punch of 20,000 BTUs total on two burners.
+There's a lot to like about this Cuisinart version: It comes assembled out of the box, turns on with the turn of a knob, and never needs matches.
+Plus, for its size, it packs a serious punch of 20,000 BTUs total on two burners, similar to larger grills.
 It heats up in under 10 minutes, and you can control the heat on either burner with the knobs, using each burner individually or together.
-Since the burners work independently, you can set different temperatures depending on what you’re cooking, and there’s a built-in thermometer to help monitor the heat.
+Since the burners work independently, you can set different temperatures depending on what you’re cooking, whether grilling salmon or romaine lettuce, and there’s a built-in thermometer to help monitor the heat.

 Price at time of publish: $220

 Material: Stainless steel | Dimensions: 21.5 x 19 x 15 inches | Weight: 28.7 pounds | Number of Burners: 2 | Cooking Surface Area: 275 square inches | BTUs: 20,000

 What We Love: Heats quickly, includes a warming rack and two side tables, easy to move around

 What We Don’t Love: Some parts seem low quality